jyoo980/jyoo980/README.md

 Click [here](https://uwplse.org) for more info.

 Software tooling and programmer productivity are my main interests.
+I find it most rewarding to work on problems that programmers actually face in _in practice_; solutions to which will prevent incorrect code from ever being written and deployed in the first place.
-I enjoy tackling problems that programmers face _in practice_ in their day-to-day work.
-To that end, I've gotten my feet wet in industry, ranging from small startups with 4 backend developers, to behemoths like [@twitter](https://github.com/twitter).
+I've gotten my feet wet in industry, ranging from small startups with 4 backend developers, to behemoths like [@twitter](https://github.com/twitter).